The Telephone Game: Evaluating Semantic Drift in Unified Models: Introduction

 Our contributions are summarized as follows:

-\begin{itemize} \item We formalize semantic drift problem and show that single-pass understanding or generation metrics cannot expose gaps between a model's visual understanding and its image generation capabilities. \item We propose the Unified Consistency Framework for Unified Models (\ucfum), which jointly evaluates image understanding (\itot) and image generation (\ttoi) through 3 different metrics, and tracks semantic preservation over multiple cross-modal transitions. \item We further extend GenEval~\cite{geneval} to a multi-generation setting, enabling it to capture semantic preservation beyond single prompt–generation pairs.
-In this setup, overall performance differences between models amplifies and becomes clearly observable. \end{itemize}
+\begin{itemize}[noitemsep,leftmargin=*] \item We formalize the cross-consistency and semantic drift problem, showing that single-pass metrics cannot expose gaps between a model's understanding and generation capabilities. \item We propose the Semantic Drift Protocol (\sdp), which jointly evaluates \itot and \ttoi over multiple transitions to track semantic preservation. \item We extend GenEval~\cite{geneval} to a multi-generation setting, which amplifies observable performance differences between models. \item We conduct a human study to determine cross-consistency in existing models and provide a comparative ranking. \end{itemize}